solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 1. Unable to load data from blockstore
 2. Invalid block (wrong number of ticks, duplicate block, bad last fec, etc)
-3. Error while performing set root on the new root
-4. Invalid transaction
+3. Invalid transaction

-For the first three, the same check can be performed computing vote only hash.
+For the first two, the same check can be performed computing vote only hash.
 We will add a new check that the new root must be vote only replayed and fully replayed, this may mean the tower has more than 32 slots occasionally.